Siwa Oasis Dates Egypt

 Dates are used in many local dishes, such as Elhuji (egg, olive oil and dates), Tarfant (bread, olive oil and dates) and Tagilla (flour, olive oil, water and dates).
 During Ramadan, they are eaten in the evening to break the fast.

 Production and commercialization of the dates is currently organized by the SCDEC (Siwa Community Development Environmental Conservation), established by the Italian Development Cooperation’s “Siwa Environmental Amelioration Project”.
-SCDEC has a council of 13 members, representing and elected by each of the 13 villages, and is directed by an executive committee of four people.
-Besides developing agricultural activity in the oasis, SCDEC sponsors education and training programs.
+SCDEC has a council of 13 members, representing and elected by each of the 13 villages.
+Besides developing agricultural activity in the oasis, SCDEC sponsors education and training

 Siwa Oasis, Matruh governorate, Western Egyptian desert